eclipse-cdt-cloud/theia-trace-extension/README.md

 * After opening the tool via the notification, the interface loads in a few seconds.
 * Now you're ready to try the trace viewer!
     * Head to the trace viewer tab in the left side menu to get started.
-    * The tool is already loaded with example traces from a set of [Trace Visualisation Labs](https://github.com/tuxology/tracevizlab), so no need to hunt for your own.
+    * The tool is loaded with the example traces from a set of [Trace Visualisation Labs](https://github.com/tuxology/tracevizlab).
+To analyse your own traces, [download the application](https://github.com/theia-ide/theia-trace-extension#download-the-application) for Linux.

 ![gitpod-live-demo-setup](https://raw.githubusercontent.com/theia-ide/theia-trace-extension/master/doc/images/gitpod-live-demo-setup-0.0.2.gif)

+## Download an external build of the application
+If you'd like to explore your own traces, you can **[download a Theia IDE build with this trace viewer extension here](https://www.dorsal.polymtl.ca/files/other/electron-theia-trace-example-app-0.0.1.AppImage)!**

+* **Prerequisite: Java 11** (required since this tool reuses the [Eclipse Trace Compass server](https://download.eclipse.org/tracecompass.incubator/trace-server/rcp/?d) which runs on Java)
+   * If you get a confusing error "Error opening serial port ${this.port}.
+(Port busy)" when you try to run the app, it's likely that Java is missing.
+* **No compilation or additional downloads necessary!** Just change the AppImage file's permissions to make it executable (command: `chmod +x <filename>`) and run it.
+* **For Linux systems only**

 ## Consume the trace viewer extension from npm